 There are many articles on the Internet for setting up a fixed IP address for a computer on your local network, that procedure is beyond the scope of this guide.

 The exact instructions for configuring your internet router are different for every one… but usually you’ll find the configuration you need in some Advanced, or Firewall section of the administration web interface for your router, in a Port Forwarding section.
-You will likely choose a “custom” forwarding, choose UDP, enter the port number 12000, and choose the IP address for your computer inside the network (some routers provide you with helpful choices of machines it already recognizes inside your network).
+You will likely choose a “custom” forwarding, choose UDP, enter the port number 12000 (or whichever port number you entered in the SonoBus options), and choose the IP address for your computer inside the network (some routers provide you with helpful choices of machines it already recognizes inside your network).
 This address should be the fixed address you set your computer to use as described above.

 Some users have reported that simply using this port forwarding can actually improve network jitter performance with some routers, even if you didn’t have connection problems in the first place.